eturea/Receipts-for-YNAB-site/terms.md

 - Modify or delete YNAB transactions created by other apps or sources

 ### 2.3 Requirements
-To use YNAB Receipts, you must have:
+To use Receipts for YNAB, you must have:
 - An iPhone or iPad running iOS 18.0 or later
 - A device with Apple Intelligence capabilities (A17 Pro or later chip)
 - A valid, active YNAB account (subscription required by YNAB)